 Following cataract surgery, many patients don’t need glasses for most activities.
 Nearsightedness (blurriness in the distance without glasses), Farsightedness (causing blurriness in reading and distance without glasses), Astigmatism (a distortion of vision caused by multiple planes of focus at the same distance), and Presbyopia (the need for reading glasses) can all be treated with Cataract Surgery, although glasses or other optical correction, such as contact lenses, might be required to see adequately.

 Some patients choose to not have their Nearsightedness, Farsightedness, Astigmatism, and/or Presbyopia treated when they have Cataract Surgery.

 Cataract Surgery is very safe for over 99% of patients but some patients will see poorly after Cataract Surgery and rarely blindness can result from Cataract Surgery.

 Most patients can return to work the day after having Surgery after seeing me in the office.

 Schedule a consultation

-If you would like more information on cataract surgery, contact our office today!
+If you would like more information on cataract surgery, contact one of our North Suburban Chicago offices today!
 Call 847-677-2794 to schedule a consultation today!